cowlet/cowlet.github.io/portfolio/index.markdown

 papers and formal training can be difficult ways to break in.
-My personal site shows <a href="http://cowlet.org">how to get started with data science in R</a>, through a series of articles covering feature extraction and selection, clustering, and classification using multiple techniques, all applied to fault detection in bearings.
+My personal site shows <a href="http://cowlet.org">how to get started with data science in R</a>, through a series of articles covering feature extraction and selection, clustering, and classification using multiple techniques.
+These are demonstrated on an open dataset of faults within bearings.
 </div>

 [cowlet]:       /index.html